sbcshop/EnkPi_2.9_Software/README.md

 To do this follow same steps as shown in step 3 but **_to save library file don't change name keep default one:_** [EnkPi_2in9.py](https://github.com/sbcshop/EnkPi_2.9_Software/blob/main/lib/EnkPi_2in9.py), [pics.py](https://github.com/sbcshop/EnkPi_2.9_Software/blob/main/lib/pics.py)

 ### Example Codes
-   Save your these example file as main.py in pico w as shown in above steps, also add related lib files with default name.
+   Save whatever example code file you want to try as main.py in pico w as shown in above step 3, also add related lib files with default name.
  - [Example 1](https://github.com/sbcshop/EnkPi_2.9_Software/blob/main/examples/display_pattern.py) : This code generates pattern, you can experiment to develop your favourite one
  - [Example 2](https://github.com/sbcshop/EnkPi_2.9_Software/blob/main/examples/display_text.py) : Try this code to display text, make sure to install library EnkPi_2in9.py
  - [Example 4](https://github.com/sbcshop/EnkPi_2.9_Software/blob/main/examples/display_shapes.py) : Play with some shapes like circle, square, etc.